 Summer Jobs for Animal Lovers

 Animal lovers might consider working for a pet store, veterinary clinic, zoo, animal park, equine center, or shelter.
-Animal attendants will feed, groom, and exercise animals as well clean cages and housing areas.
+Animal attendants will feed, groom, and exercise animals as well as clean cages and housing areas.

 Pet store workers will arrange displays, stock shelves, assist customers, and care for pets.
-Stable hands at equine centers help to maintain the stalls and stable area.
+Stable hands at equine centers help to maintain the stalls and stable areas.
 They brush, groom, feed, water, and sometimes help exercise horses.
 If you're interested in a career working with animals, a summer job is a good place to start.

 Summer Jobs for Sports Fans